Working with Reports, Batch Jobs, and XMLports

 Printing Reports in Thai

-Specifically for the Thai version of Business Central, the Print button cannot print reports correctly due to limitations in the service that generates the printable PDF file.
+Specifically for the Thai version of Business Central, the Print button can't print reports correctly due to limitations in the service that generates the printable PDF file.
 Instead, you can open the report in Word and then save the report as a printable PDF.

 Alternatively, you can ask your administrator to create a Word report layout for your most used reports.
 For more information, see Managing Report and Document Layouts.